bcomnes/async-neocities/README.md

 ### `response = await client.list([queries])`

 Get a list of files for your site.
-The optional `queries` object is passed through [qs][qs] and added to the request.
+The optional `queries` object is passed through Node's [querystring][querystring] and added to the request.

 Available queries: